simrenbasra/simys-blog/_posts/2024-10-21-trick_or_retreat_part1.md

 ## **Summary**

-In this post, I introduced my next project Trick or ReTreat.
-I discussed the basics of Reinforcement Learning highlighting its differing approach to traditional machine learning methods.
+In this post, I introduced my latest project **Trick or ReTreat**.
+I discussed the basics of Reinforcement Learning, highlighting its differing approach to traditional machine learning methods.

 As we progress to building the RL model in Part 2, I’ll dive deeper into the details of reinforcement learning.